Helmut Köglberger

 Helmut Köglberger (12 January 1946 – 23 September 2018) was an Austrian professional footballer who played as a striker.
-He played for the Austria national football team.
+He was the first black player to play for and captain the Austria national team.

-Köglberger was the Austrian league top scorer in 1968/69 and 1974/75.
+Köglberger was the Austrian league top scorer in the 1968–69 and 1974–75 seasons.

 Early life

 Köglberger was born on 12 January 1946 in Steyr to an African American father and Austrian mother.